SystemsApproach/tcpcc/variants.rst

-Chapter 6:  TCP Variants and Alternatives
+Chapter 6:  Variants and Alternatives
 =========================================

 As exploration of the design space for congestion control has